rokmc756/Dataiku/README.md

 ## What are the features of Dataiku?
 The Dataiku platform has around 90 functionalities that can be grouped into several major areas:

-- Integration.
-The platform integrates with Hadoop, Spark, but also with cloud services AWS, Azure, Google Cloud.
+- Integration : The platform integrates with Hadoop, Spark, but also with cloud services AWS, Azure, Google Cloud.
 In total, the platform is equipped with more than 25 connectors.
-- Plug-ins.
-A gallery of more than 100 plugins allows you to benefit from third-party applications in many areas: translation, NLG, weather, recommendation engine, import/export of data…
+- Plug-ins : A gallery of more than 100 plugins allows you to benefit from third-party applications in many areas: translation, NLG, weather, recommendation engine, import/export of data…
-- Data preparation / data ops.
-A graphical console handles data preparation.
+- Data preparation / data ops : A graphical console handles data preparation.
 Time series and geospatial data are supported.
 More than 90 prepackaged data transformers are available.
-- Development.
-Dataiku supports Jupyter notebooks, Python, R, Scala, SQL, Hive, Pig, Impala languages.
+- Development : Dataiku supports Jupyter notebooks, Python, R, Scala, SQL, Hive, Pig, Impala languages.
 It supports PySpark, SparkR and SparkSQL.
-- Machine Learning.
-The platform includes a machine learning automation engine (auto ML), a visualization console for training deep neural networks, support for Scikit-learn and XGBoost, etc.
+- Machine Learning : The platform includes a machine learning automation engine (auto ML), a visualization console for training deep neural networks, support for Scikit-learn and XGBoost, etc.
-- Collaboration.
-Dataiku integrates project management, chat, wiki, versioning (via Git)…
+- Collaboration : Dataiku integrates project management, chat, wiki, versioning (via Git)…
-- Governance.
-The platform offers a model monitoring and auditing console, as well as a feature store.
+- Governance : The platform offers a model monitoring and auditing console, as well as a feature store.
-- The MLOps.
-Dataiku handles model deployment.
+- The MLOps : Dataiku handles model deployment.
 It supports Kubernetes architectures as well as Kubernetes as a Service offerings from AWS, Azure and Google Cloud.
 - Data Visualization.
 A statistical visualization interface is complemented by 25 data visualization charts to identify relationships and insights within datasets.

 ## Supported Platform and OS